 Who does KYC concern?

 These regulations only concerned banks and insurance companies originally, but the financial sector is continually evolving.
 European Payment Services Directives PSD1 and PSD2 are allowing a new type of player—fintechs (financial technology companies)—to modernise payment services.
 Today, fintech companies (like VeraCash®) and many other businesses(1) are considered to be financiers in their own right, so all changes to financial regulations, including AML/CFT (anti-money laundering and combating the financing of terrorism), concern them too.

 Why is KYC necessary?

 Quite simply because it is a legal obligation.
-At present, Directive (EU) 2015/849 regulates the European financial system and has since it came into force in June 2017.
+At present, Directive (EU) 2015/849 regulates the European financial system and has done since it came into force in June 2017.

 The ACPR recently asked our e-banking partner PFS to conform to certain new developments in AML/CFT legislation.
-As a result of the domino effect, PFS in turn asked us to add some extra verifications to our KYC procedure.
+As a result of the domino effect, PFS, in turn, asked us to add some extra verifications to our KYC procedure.

 Netflix has a docuseries called Dirty Money.
-One of its episodes is devoted to HSBC, that became the preferred financial institution of Mexican drug cartels a few years back, simply because there was no KYC process involved in opening an account.
+One of its episodes is devoted to HSBC, which became the preferred financial institution of Mexican drug cartels a few years back, simply because there was no KYC process involved in opening an account.